 Rural Texans Matter

-iGROW is a four-year pre-employment and leadership-training program in partnership with TWC’s Vocational Rehabilitation Program, for up to 20 students with disabilities per year who are currently enrolled in high school (ages 14-22).
+iGROW is a four-year pre-employment and leadership-training program for up to 20 students with disabilities per year who are currently enrolled in high school (ages 14-22).

 The purpose of the program is to provide a training environment to support students gain the necessary skills and experiences in work readiness in order to successfully transition into postsecondary education and/or competitive integrated employment.